Farfetch/kafkaflow/CONTRIBUTING.md

 -   Write [good commit messages](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) following [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/)
 -   Open a pull request with a title following [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/)

+## Running Integration Tests

+You can find a Makefile with steps for running a Kafka Cluster using docker on the repository root.

+### To start cluster

+Run command `make init_broker`

+### To stop cluster

+Run command `make shutdown_broker`

 ## Resources

 -   [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/)